open-eid/open-eid.github.io/iis/index.md

 ### Configuring Windows Server certificate

 IIS server needs a TLS certificate to offer web services securely.
-In our example we use certificate issued from OctoX test environment.
-Both clients and web server itself must trust the certificate.
+In this example, a certificate issued from OctoX test environment is used.
+Both clients and the web server itself must trust the certificate.

-In domain environment it can make sense to use internal CA as web server certificate issuer.
-But if the security level is not good enough or we want to offer IIS services widely (for public services for example), it can be a good idea to get a certificate from any commonly trusted CA.
+In a domain environment it can make sense to use an internal CA as web server certificate issuer.
+But if the security level is not good enough or when offering IIS services widely (for public services for example), it can be a good idea to get a certificate from any commonly trusted CA.

 #### Requesting server certificate

-Because using IIS management console for querying TLS certificate is quite limited, we use certificates management console for that.
-Let's start `mmc.exe` on IIS server and add `Local Computer/Certificates` snap-in into it.
-Now we have to create `custom query`:
+Because using IIS management console for querying TLS certificate is quite limited, the certificates management console is used instead.
+Start `mmc.exe` on IIS server and add the `Local Computer/Certificates` snap-in into it.
+Then create a `custom query`:

 ![Start with custom request](./img/image1.png)

-Let's click three times *Next* and then select *Details, Properties*.
-Certificate query custom request properties window appears:
+Click three times *Next* and then select *Details, Properties*.
+The certificate query custom request properties window appears:

 ![Certificate query properties window](./img/image2.png)

-In the certificate query properties window we can set the exact properties we want to see in our new certificate.
+In the certificate query properties window, the exact properties desired in the new certificate can be set.

-If we need to do similar queries more often, then we recommend to use `PowerShell` for automation.
+For similar queries performed more frequently, it is recommended to use `PowerShell` for automation.

 ##### Tab General

-Here we can set certificate friendly name and description.
-These fields are actually not inner parts of certificate but can be useful for later certificate selection and understanding what is what.
+Here the certificate friendly name and description can be set.
+These fields are not actually inner parts of the certificate but can be useful for later certificate selection and understanding what is what.

 ![Certificate general information](./img/image3.png)

 ##### Tab Subject

-Here we describe certificate subject as usual.
-If we want to use different DNS aliases or common name for any reason is not FQDN, then it is necessary to describe SAN DNS names in this tab too!
+The certificate subject is described here as usual.
+If different DNS aliases are needed, or the common name is not the FQDN for any reason, it is necessary to describe SAN DNS names in this tab too!

 ![Subject example configuration](./img/image4.png)

 ##### Tab Extensions

-In extensions tab we set following options:
+In the extensions tab, set the following options:

 1. Key Usage:
     1. Digital signature;